Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Government of Alberta is responsible for managing our Province’s fish resources.
-This includes as a first priority the proper management and conservation of fish stocks in order to ensure an abundance of fish in the future.
+The Government of Alberta is responsible for managing our province’s fish and wildlife resources.
+Alberta's highest priority is the conservation of fish and wildlife to sustain these resources for future generations.

-In Alberta, the rights of Indigenous people are recognized in law and by government policy.
-The Government of Alberta is committed to sustaining an Indigenous food fishery within the constraints of fish conservation obligations.
-Domestic fishing licences are made available to First Nations and recognized Métis harvesters and other persons who can demonstrate a need.
+In Alberta, Indigenous hunting and fishing rights are recognized in law and provincial government policy.
+The Government of Alberta is committed to sustaining Indigenous food sources within the constraints of conservation obligations.

 Government of Canada

 Connect with a Fish and Wildlife Officer or fisheries biologist:

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.